rakytap/sequential-quantum-gate-decomposer/README.md

 The QGD header files needed for the compilation of the project are provided in the directory **path/to/qgd/include**.
 The compiled object files should than be linked against the static or shared QGD libraries libqgd.a or libqgd.so, respectively, located in the directory **path/to/qgd/lib64**.
-In order to exploit the speedup comming from the floating point optimization, we notice that Intel's compiler (usually) use this optimization by default, but when linking with GNU compiler, the -ffast-math option must be append when linking against the QGD API library is done.
+In order to exploit the speedup comming from agile floating point optimization the **-ffast-math** option must be append when linking against the QGD API library is done.
 The full documentation of the QGD API can be accessed by a Doxygen manual which can be accessed and recreated by steps described in the following section

 ## Doxygen manual